AztecProtocol/aztec-packages/l1-contracts/README.md

 ### ContractDeploymentEmitter

-Job: Share unverified data on chain.
+Job: Share Contract Deployment public data on chain.

 For now, this include bytecode for contract deployment, but over time this will be verified for public functions.